ftisiot/flask-apache-kafka-demo/README.md

 * Apache Kafka producer and consumer
 * Topic partitions and parallel consumers
 * Consumer Group
-* Kafka Connect sink to Opensearch
+* Kafka Connect sink to [OpenSearch](https://developer.aiven.io/docs/products/opensearch/index.html)

+The default code uses [Aiven for Apache Kafka®](https://developer.aiven.io/docs/products/kafka/index.html) and [Aiven for OpenSearch](https://developer.aiven.io/docs/products/opensearch/index.html), but can work with any Apache Kafka® and OpenSearch environments by changing the `HOST` and `PORT` parameters.
+If you want to give a try to Aiven for Apache Kafka, you can [sign-up for our trial](https://console.aiven.io/signup?utm_source=github&utm_medium=blog&utm_campaign=flask_kafka).

 Overview
 ========